 ABSTRACT

-This study was carried out between 2022 and 2023 at the Sultanhisar Vocational School greenhouse to investigate the effects of liquid fertilizer applications with different compositions on plant growth and fruit quality in Rubygem and Sabrina strawberry varieties.
-The experiment was set up in randomized blocks with three replications, in a drawer with two factors, variety and fertilization, each with a planting density of 30 cm x 30 cm, resulting in 12 plants per square meter.
+This study was carried out during 2022-2023 at the Sultanhisar Vocational School greenhouse to investigate the effects of liquid fertilizer applications with different compositions on plant growth, yield and fruit quality of strawberry varieties.
+The experiment was set up in randomized complete block design with three replications, in a drawer with two factors, variety and fertilization.
 For this study, two varietys, cvs.
 Rubygem and Sabrina were used.
-The following organo-mineral fertilizers were used in the study: DNZ (7-7-7) organo-mineral liquid fertilizer, MİKOKS nanotechnological liquid fertilizer, and Mol organic fertilizer certified liquid fertilizer.
+Three organo-mineral fertilizers were used in the study viz., DNZ (7-7-7) organo-mineral liquid fertilizer, MİKOKS nanotechnological liquid fertilizer, and Mol organic fertilizer certified liquid fertilizer.
 The fertilizers were applied to the strawberry plants using the fertigation method at the recommended doses indicated on the labels.
-In the Rubygem and Sabrina varieties, DNZ organo-mineral fertilizer increased yield and also increased fruit weight, fruit width, and fruit length.
-In the Rubygem variety, plant age and dry weight increased with MİKOKS nanotechnological fertilizer, while in the Sabrina variety, plant age and dry weight increased with DNZ organo-mineral fertilizer.
+In Rubygem and Sabrina varieties, DNZ organo-mineral fertilizer increased yield and also increased fruit weight, fruit width, and fruit length.
+In Rubygem variety, plant age and dry weight increased with MİKOKS nanotechnological fertilizer, while in Sabrina variety, plant age and dry weight increased with DNZ organo-mineral fertilizer.
 As a result, strawberry plants fertilized with DNZ organomineral fertilizer yielded better results in terms of fruit yield and quality compared to MİKOKS and MOL liquid fertilizers.

 Keys : Fragaria xananassa, fertilization, yield, fruit quality